devi098/Bullying_UKSchools/README.md

-## Project Topic: How does bullying impact the overall development of children in schools in the UK?
+## Project Topic: Impact of bullying on the overall development of children in schools in the UK

 ## Project Category: Data Science